 The Fraunhofer Center provides recipients with project experience in PV technologies, building energy technologies, distributed electrical energy systems and/or technology commercialization.
 Fellowship positions range from research on cutting-edge clean technology solutions to work with a behavioral scientist on issues related to energy-saving technology.
 Placements are in Boston for three months to one year.
 A minimum commitment of six months and a 40-hour work week is required of all fellows.

 To learn more about working on campus, visit the Student Employment page.
-We have general job search resources here.
+We have general job search resources on our Jobs page.
 For employers committed to diversity and opportunities for minorities, visit workplacediversity.com, nemnet.com, and blackcollegian.com.

 Internships and on-campus employment are excellent for accumulating work experience, developing your narrative, and broadening your network.
 Note that the list below is not comprehensive.
 Check sites such as vault.com and internships.com for more opportunities.